lukasgehring/Assessing-LLM-Text-Detection-in-Educational-Contexts/README.md

 ```

-After impementing your detector, you can include it in the experiments by writing this into the `main.py` file:
+After implementing your detector, include it in your experiments by adding the following to the `main.py` file:

 ```python
 ...